-Tapestry are delighted to announce that we are opening Havering’s first Dementia focused sensory experience at the start of Dementia Awareness Week on the 21st of May 2018.
+Tapestry are delighted to announce that we are opening Havering’s first Dementia focused sensory experience at the start of Dementia Awareness Week (21st to 27th of May).

 We will be opening a sensory room at both of our Wellbeing Centres.
 These will be innovative spaces for people living with dementia to safely explore and stimulate all five senses in a controlled environment.
 The rooms can also be used for calming people, depending on their needs.